Hypoallergenic Dogs and Cats in Schertz, TX: Is it a Myth, or Not?

 Keeping the allergens in your home and environment as low as possible is also key when it comes to dealing with pet allergies.

-What is your experience with hypoallergenic pets?
+What is your experience with hypoallergenic dogs and cats?
 We’d love to find out.
 Post to our social media, or let us know the next time you’re in for your pet’s wellness exam.
 In the meantime, don’t hesitate to reach out to our staff with your questions or concerns about your pet.